5 ways to pay off your student loans faster

 Get clear on what you owe

-Increase your monthly payments if you can
+Increase your monthly payments if possible

 Paying more than the minimum required could help reduce the interest you pay over the life of the loan, and you’ll get out of debt faster because this equates to more payments each year.
 Review your budget to assess how much you can afford to pay each month, a number that may change throughout the year.
 One easy way to make additional payments is to set up automatic transfers regularly, such as when you receive a paycheck.